CodeSpaceHQ/MENGEL/modules/README.md

 ### Description and Status
 If a module is labeled as DEPRECATED, do not add anymore code to that folder.
 It is undergoing replacement.
-- DMZ: Under active developerment
+- DMZ: Under active development
   - This module is for shared functionality, such at utility classes and machine learning models.
 - MLTA: Under active development
   - This module is responsible for logging and analyzing data about trained models and their results.